Skip to main content

 Home screen

-The most noticeable item on the Home Screen is the AdGuard VPN connect/disconnect button.
-Above the button you can see the mode in which the application is running, and below it you can see the selected server.
-On the right side of the screen you will find all available locations.
+The most noticeable item on the Home screen is the AdGuard VPN Connect/Disconnect button, below which you can see the selected server.
+On the right side of the screen you will see a list of available locations.
 The fastest location, i.e. the one with the lowest ping, is shown at the top of the list.
+There is also a refresh button that you can click if any locations are offline.

-At the top of the screen there is a navigation panel with four tabs: Home, Exclusions, Support, Settings.
+At the top of the screen there is a navigation panel with five tabs: Home, Exclusions, Stats.
+Support, and Settings.

 Exclusions